P-Roq/war_losses_etl_pipeline/README.md

 Handled by Airflow:

 - `spider_runner`: runs the spiders' jobs
-- `log_check_runner.py`: checks if there were previous runs had any errors during the execution.
+- `log_check_runner.py`: checks if previous runs had any errors during the execution.

 Initiating the dashboard: